Funchal Port • Gateway to the Beautiful Floating Garden

 If you want a wider perspective, these elevated viewpoints are easy to reach by public transport or a short taxi ride.

-At 355 meters, this is one of the most famous lookouts in the city.
-It also offers sweeping 360-degree views of the valley, mountains, and even the Desertas Islands on clear days.
+Pico dos Barcelos Viewpoint: At 355 meters, this is one of the city’s most famous lookouts, with sweeping views across the valley, mountains, and even the Desertas Islands on clear days.

-Located on the eastern side of the city, this viewpoint sits at 283 meters above sea level.
-Because of its angle, it creates a clean, cinematic view of the entire bay and skyline.
+Miradouro do Pináculo: Located on the eastern side of the city, this viewpoint sits 283 meters above sea level and creates a clean panoramic view of the bay and skyline.

 Quick Photo Tips